These Mint Macarons with Baileys Buttercream are a magically fun St. Patrick's Day party treat, but are also delicious any time of year!

-A couple weeks ago, I got the sudden urge to bake macarons.
+A couple weeks ago, I got the sudden urge to bake French macarons.
 Since St. Patrick's Day is coming up, I immediately thought of Baileys (as one does) and decided I needed to add Baileys to my macarons.

 But as most macaron enthusiasts know, adding too much liquid to macaron batter is asking for trouble, so I decided to make a Baileys buttercream filling for them instead.